edamametechnologies/edamame_posture_action/README.md

 - Wait:
   - for a while: Waits for 180 seconds if wait is true.
   - for https access: Waits for https access to the repository to be granted if wait_for_https is true.
-  - for repo access: Waits for access to the repository to be granted through the git CLI if wait_for_repo is true.
   - for API access: Waits for API access to be granted if wait_for_api is true.
+- Checkout repo: Checks out the repo through the git CLI if checkout is true.
 - Dump sessions log: Dumps the sessions log if dump_sessions_log is true and the EDAMAME Posture process is running with network_scan set to true.